 This page is intended for developers.
-If you're looking information on for how to link servers you should refer to the spanningtree module (v4 docs, v3 docs) page instead.
+If you're looking information on for how to link servers you should refer to the spanningtree module) page instead.

 SERVER